 Moving care delivery forward through expanding virtual care is going to be increasingly critical for patients and providers.
 Drs.
 Nochomovitz and Sharma are clearly committed to forwarding the cause of virtual care.
 Their ideas for training and the core competencies that clinicians will need to effectively use virtual care to care for patients are well-thought out and comprehensive.
 However, for the reasons outlined above, I believe a medical specialty would be more of a distraction than a benefit to the healthcare landscape.

 About the Author

-In addition to being a primary care physician and serving as Chief Medical Officer of Zipnosis, Dr. Hafner-Fogarty has extensive experience in medical regulation, serving on the MN Board of Medical Practice from 1998-2003, 2004-2010, and 2012-2016.
-She served as board president in 2009 and has also been involved in medical regulatory activities at the national level.
+In addition to being a primary care physician and serving as Vice President of Policy and Strategy at Zipnosis, Dr. Hafner-Fogarty has extensive experience in medical regulation, having served on the MN Board of Medical Practice from 1998-2003, 2004-2010, and 2012-2016.
+She was board president in 2009 and has also been involved in medical regulatory activities at the national level.